Revision of the EU geographical indications (GIs) systems in agricultural products and foodstuffs, wines and spirit drinks

 A geographical indication (GI) is a distinctive sign used to identify a product whose quality, reputation or other such characteristics relate to its geographical origin.
 Geographical indications comprise of: PDO – Protected Designation of Origin (food and wine); PGI – Protected Geographical Indication (food and wine); GI – Geographical Indication (spirit drinks and aromatised wines).
 Products can also be protected under the traditional speciality guaranteed (TGS) quality scheme, used for food and agricultural products that are made in a traditional way, but that can be made anywhere and can use the name provided that they follow the registered recipe.

-The Commission’s proposal includes the following elements:
+The Commission’s proposal included the following elements:

-- expanded role for the European Union Intellectual Property Organisation (EUIPO) - The EUIPO would be tasked with the administration of geographical indications, while the Commission would be empowered to adopt delegated acts to entrust EUIPO with a series of tasks, including as regards the scrutiny of applications, opposition procedure, operation of the register, etc.
+- expanded role for the European Union Intellectual Property Organisation (EUIPO) - The EUIPO would be tasked with the administration of GIs, while the Commission would be empowered to adopt delegated acts to entrust EUIPO with a series of tasks, including as regards the scrutiny of applications, opposition procedure, operation of the register, etc.

 - increased online protection - The new legislation would increase the protection of GIs on the internet.
 Country-code top-level domain name registries established in the EU could, on the request, revoke or transfer a domain name registered to a recognised producer group;